 Building a Masterpiece

-Due to Sinan’s rising reputation, a flood of royal as well as individual clients produce an unprecedented building boom that changes the Istanbul landscape to what today the Turks and people from all over the world consider the hallmark of this great city’s image.
-Under Sultan Suleyman, Sinan is elevated to the position of State Architect, which he holds for a decade.
+Due to Sinan’s rising reputation, a flood of royal as well as individual clients produced an unprecedented building boom that changed the Istanbul landscape to what today the Turks and people from all over the world consider the hallmark of this great city’s image.
+Under Sultan Suleyman, Sinan was elevated to the position of State Architect, which he held for a decade.

-The legendary stature of Suleyman is realized in what is commonly called the “crown on the hill”.
-Dominating the Bosporus and the Golden Horn, the silhouette of the Suleymaniye, with its slender minarets and lofty dome, is one of the defining features of Istanbul.
-Almost 10 years in the making, Sinan master plans, designs and builds the “Suleymaniye Kulliye” (a complex of charitable buildings) commissioned by the Sultan on a site overlooking the Golden Horn and Pera.
+The legendary stature of Suleyman is realized today in what is commonly called the “crown on the hill”.
+Dominating the Bosphorus and the Golden Horn, the silhouette of the Suleymaniye, with its slender minarets and lofty dome, is one of the defining features of Istanbul.
+Almost 10 years in the making, Sinan was the master planner, designer and builder of the “Suleymaniye Kulliye” (a complex of charitable buildings) commissioned by the Sultan on a site overlooking the Golden Horn and Pera.
 The Kulliye covers almost 25 acres and includes in addition to the large mosque (basilica plan), four schools (medreses), a hospice, public baths (hamam), a hospital & dispensary, bookshops, a library, the Sultans’ tomb (turbe) and the worlds first teaching asylum (bimarhane).

 It is said that in Istanbul monuments grow from the city but the Selimiye grows from the land.
 The dome is of the same diameter as Hagia Sophia but is higher.
 The pencil-shaped minarets, grooved to express verticality, are some of the tallest ever built (230 feet from ground to finial).
 Sinan used these minarets as buttressing piers.
 The mosque plan, like the Sehzade Mosque, comprises two equal parts, one open (the spacious court) and one covered (the mosque).
 “The superb quality of the exterior does not adequately prepare one for the breathtaking spaciousness and sheer poetry of space and light within”.
 Edirne has suffered through many earthquakes but none have harmed this monument.
 Sinan’s crowning glory is summed up in this project through its graceful synthesis of the exterior with and ideal spatial interior.